 Dahlia ‘Crazy Love’ is an elegant white dahlia variety with purple-edged petals.
-These flowers are creamy-yellow in the center but the majority of the flower is white.
-The colorful edges are a fuschia-lavender shade.
-Crazy Love flowers are an Informal Decorative variety that grow to about 4″-5″ wide each.
+These flowers are creamy-yellow in the center, but the majority of the flower is white.
+The colorful edges are a Fuschia-lavender shade.
+Crazy Love flowers are an Informal Decorative variety that grows to about 4″-5″ wide each.
 The Crazy Love Dahlia is given classification number 3101.

 Dahlia ‘My Love’ is a popular cream-white semi-cactus dahlia from the 1960s.
 The flowers have spiky petals and are typically in the range of 4″-6″ wide each.
 The My Love Dahlia is classified as 3201 by the ADS.

 13. Sweet Nathalie

 Dahlia ‘Sweet Nathalie’ is an exquisite blush-toned small formal decorative dahlia.
 Beloved by florists and gardeners alike, this variety is perfect for a cutting garden.
 The plants produce masses of 4″-5″ wide blooms with cream-pink petals.
 The Sweet Nathalie Dahlia is classified as 3010 by the ADS.

 14. Petra’s Wedding dahlia

 Dahlia ‘Petra’s Wedding’ is a white MiniBall (MB) type dahlia.
 The geometric 3″-wide blooms have a tight spiral of slightly-pointed petals.
 As the name suggests, this cultivar is perfect for adding to bridal arrangements.